 Firmness, Feel, & Support

-The Sapira mattress comes in with a medium firm / slightly firmer feel, landing at a 6.5-7 out of 10 on the firmness scale, where 10 is the most firm.
+The Sapira by Leesa mattress comes in with a medium firm / slightly firmer feel, landing at a 6.5-7 out of 10 on the firmness scale, where 10 is the most firm.
 Although this is a little firmer than the more traditional, medium feel, the Sapira was designed to meet the needs of a wide variety of sleepers, body types, and weights.

 To begin with, the feel of the Sapira is quite nice.
 At first, I found the mattress to be a little firm.
 Yet, after about 24 hours the mattress had decompressed fully and felt much more comfortable.
 The sinkage of the Sapira was different than most hybrids I’ve tested thus far.